Policy 3141 OUT OF DISTRICT- “NON-RESIDENT STUDENT(S)” ADMISSION

 *Special Education

-Pre-School 15 students (per class)
+• Pre-School 15 students (per class)

-Elementary 15 students (per teacher)
+• Elementary 15 students (per teacher)

-Middle School 15 students (per teacher)
+• Middle School 15 students (per teacher)

-High School 15 students (per teacher)
+• High School 15 students (per teacher)

-Extended 6 students (per teacher)
+• Extended Resource 6 students (per teacher)

-15. Parents/students who falsify their address will be asked to withdraw immediately, once the school becomes aware of their actions.
+9. Parents/students who falsify their address will be asked to withdraw immediately, once the school becomes aware of their actions.

 Exceptions to the above capacity limits or ratios, in prioritized form, shall include the following:

-1. Out-of-district/non-resident pupils whose parents are an employee of Kimberly School District or Rise Charter School.
+1. Open enrollment pupils whose parents are an employee of Kimberly School District or Rise Charter School.
 For purposes of this policy an employee is defined as being scheduled for employment a minimum of 15 hours a week during the school year or has accepted a supplemental contract with the school district.
 Employees must adhere to admission procedures as outlined above.

 2. District to district agreements wherein a sending school district contracts with a receiving school district to educate a specific individual(s) or groups.